omarryhan/aiogoogle/CONTRIBUTING.md

 ## Testing

-- Currently, the library is extremely under tested.
+- Currently, the library is under tested.
 Writing some tests would be really appreciated.
 - Search for `TODO:` in the `tests` module and you'll find lots of unimplemented tests
-- make the methods generator found in the disc doc consistency test a global fixture for the test suite

 ## Docs